 SCOTT HORTON: He was released one week before Bilal Hussein was arrested.
 In fact, we think there’s some connection between these two events.
 But he had been taking pictures of an attack on an American convoy that occurred in Mosul in the north of Iraq, and he was shot as he did this.
 CBS was told in the first couple of hours after the event that he was going to be released, and then he continued to be held.
 And he kept being moved around.

-And we learned that the center of decision-making had passed out of Iraq and was being taken in the Pentagon, in Washington.
+And we learned that the center of decision making had passed out of Iraq and was being taken in the Pentagon, in Washington.
 And in the Pentagon and Washington, unnamed senior press spokesmen, we believe an assistant secretary of defense, were telling reporters, off the record and not for attribution, that he had been found with photographs of four separate incidents of attacks on Americans at the time of the attack.
 And when we got to the end of the case and the trial, we discovered that was a conscious lie.
 Absolutely not the case.
-But it was reported, by the way, on CBS on continuous feed for thirty-six — excuse me, on CNN on continuous feed for thirty-six hours, as well as on FOX News.
+But it was reported, by the way, on CBS on continuous feed for 36 — excuse me, on CNN on continuous feed for 36 hours, as well as on Fox News.
 Neither of them ever corrected the false statements that were put out.